 - A network of mobile clinics across the metropolitan area, run by dedicated clinicians with a special interest in working with homeless and marginalised people.

 - Sustainable funding to support delivery of GP clinics for Perth’s homeless, and continuation of the ‘Street Health’ pilot project (giving daily access to a registered nurse for people who are sleeping rough).

-- A medical respite centre where homeless people can have their health needs addressed when they do not require the full, expensive services of a hospital, but are not yet well enough for life on the streets.
+- A medical recovery centre where homeless people can have their health needs addressed when they do not require the full, expensive services of a hospital, but are not yet well enough for life on the streets.